MicrosoftDocs/win32/desktop-src/Msi/session-componentcurrentstate.md

 ---
-Description: The ComponentCurrentState property of the Session object is a read-only property that returns the current installed state of the designated component.
+description: The ComponentCurrentState property of the Session object is a read-only property that returns the current installed state of the designated component.
 For state values, see the ComponentRequestState property. ms.assetid: c8343e90-8867-462d-9844-e547341a590c
 title: Session.ComponentCurrentState property
 ms.topic: reference